denniswon/phala-cloud-nextjs/README.md

 yarn dev
 ```

 By default, the Next.js development server will listen on port 3000.
-Open http://127.0.0.1:3000/ in your browser and check.
+Open <http://127.0.0.1:3000/> in your browser and check.

-This repo also includes code snippets for the following common use cases:

-- `/api/tdx_quote`: The `reportdata` is `test` and generates the quote for attestation report via `tdxQuote` API.
-- `/api/tdx_quote_raw`: The `reportdata` is `Hello DStack!` and generates the quote for attestation report.
-The difference from `/api/dx_quote` is that you can see the raw text `Hello DStack!` in [Attestation Explorer](https://proof.t16z.com/).
-- `/api/account/ethereum`: Using the `deriveKey` API to generate a deterministic wallet for Ethereum, a.k.a. a wallet held by the TEE instance.
-- `/api/account/solana`: Using the `deriveKey` API to generate a deterministic wallet for Solana, a.k.a. a wallet held by the TEE instance.
-- `/api/info`: Returns the TCB Info of the hosted CVM.

 ## Build